Chai-T29/Chai-T29.github.io/_posts/2024-05-22-ECG-Heart-Abnormalities.md

 where $P_i$ are the control points.

 Once we develop this feature space, we project the extracted feature space onto the B-Spline feature space, which effectively transforms the data into a lower dimensional approximation.
-For example, if we have $12$ knot, then no matter how many columns our data has, we would have knots + $2$, or $14$, columns.
+For example, if we have $12$ knots, then no matter how many columns our data has, we would have knots + $2$, or $14$, columns.

 #### Finding Optimal Knots Sequence